mardiros/tursu/docs/source/advanced_datatable.md

 ```

 The step above failed because the password is ommited, and
-there is no default value set on the model, and Tursu will parse the table
+there is no default value set on the model, and Turşu will parse the table
 to **User(username='johndoe')**, of course you can define a **field_factory**
 on the model, or you may use a factory, that le you reuse the type for different
 purpose.